scil/LaravelFly/config/package_config_examples/laravel-localization.md

 ```

-2. If there are be references to app('laravellocalization') in any CLONE SERVICE or WORKER SERVICE, please update them if necessary.
+2. If there are be references to app('laravellocalization') in any CLONE SERVICE or WORKER SERVICE, please update them.

 # Solution 3: clone and loads routes/web.php on work